-- data can be found by the tool, subject to availability on disk; - it is the user's responsibility to set the correct data retrieval parameters;
+- data can be found by the tool, subject to availability on disk or ESGF; - it is the user's responsibility to set the correct data retrieval parameters;

 The first point is self-explanatory: if the user runs the tool on a machine that has access to a data repository or multiple data repositories, then ESMValTool will look for and find the available data requested by the user.
+If the files are not found locally, the tool can search the ESGF and download the missing files, provided that they are available.